FranckFreiburger/module-invalidate/README.md

 #### `module.invalidate()`
 Invalidates the module `module`.
-The module should have been flagged as invalidable using `module.invaluable`.
+The module should have been flagged as invalidable using `module.invalidable`.

 ##### Example:
 ```JavaScript